nisidazza/tap_and_jot/README.md

 Discover a new inspirational quote each time you tap the screen.
 The quotes appear gradually, creating a moment of anticipation and reflection.
 If you need more inspiration, simply tap again to reveal another quote.

+### Save and Share Screenshot

+Capture a screenshot and easily save it into your Photo library or share it with your friends and family on social media or through messaging apps.

 ### Simple and Intuitive Interface

 Tap & Jot features a clean and minimalist design that is easy to navigate.
 The home screen provides clear instructions, and a tap or a single button takes you directly to the quotes.